Hackinator07/thebirdiebriefing.github.io/README.md

 5. Test locally with `npm run dev`

 #### Featured Articles
-- Only mark one article as `featured: true` at a time
+- Use the global `featuredArticleId` setting in `src/data/config.json` to manage the featured article
 - Consider the featured article as your "top story" for the week
 - Update featured status when publishing new articles